Impact of Being an Atypical Mesothelioma Patient

 - Online Support Groups.
-There are several support groups available, such as the mesothelioma support group at Asbestos.com.
+There are several support groups available, such as The Mesothelioma Center’s online support group at Asbestos.com.
 You can also speak with one of their Patient Advocates.

 - American Cancer Society.
 Visit them online and they will direct you to organizations that can offer you some assistance.